How Does a Roth IRA Grow and Build Wealth?

 How does a Roth IRA work?

 A Roth IRA is a type of individual retirement account (IRA) you can use to save for retirement.
-Contributions to a Roth IRA are made after tax, which means you won’t be taxed on the money when you withdraw it in retirement.
+Contributions to a Roth IRA are made after tax, which means you pay income taxes on the money you contribute in the year it’s earned.
+Unlike traditional IRA accounts, contributions to Roth IRAs are not tax-deductible because you pay taxes on the contributions up front.
+However, after funds are contributed to a Roth IRA, they are never taxed again—including when you withdraw money in retirement.

-If you’re young and in a lower income bracket, a Roth IRA can be an especially attractive option: You’ll pay taxes now, when you’re likely in a lower income bracket, and not pay taxes later, when your income (and tax rate) will probably be higher.
+If you’re young and in a lower-income bracket, a Roth IRA can be especially attractive.
+You’ll pay taxes on your contributions now, when you’re likely in a lower income bracket, and not pay taxes later, when your income (and tax rate) will probably be higher.

 There are other types of IRAs you can use to save, too.
-With a traditional IRA, you contribute pre-tax dollars and pay taxes on the withdrawals.
+With a traditional IRA, you contribute pretax dollars, so you pay taxes on the withdrawals.
 You’re also able to deduct a portion of your contributions to a traditional IRA, so there are other tax benefits to contributing to one.

 Whether a Roth IRA fits in your retirement plan will depend on what else you’re doing to save.
-If your employer offers a Roth 401(k), you may be able to reap tax benefits there.
+If your employer offers a Roth 401(k), for example, you may be able to reap tax benefits there while also nabbing an employer match.
 It’s important to look at your plan as a whole when deciding how to save for retirement.

 How does a Roth IRA grow?